ArthDubey/Autopipe/README.md

 Clone the repository in your system and follow these steps-
 1. Follow getting started.

+## Approach
+An intuitive program is developed for anyone to train their personalized data and use the model for classification.
+This has vast applications in quality assurance, inventory classification, and other similar purposes.
+The network chosen for the system is tested for its versatility to work with a plethora of textures by means of images.
+The pipeline was built within mind to put minimal effort on the side of the user.
+Although the system itself is quite flexible so it is easy for an experienced person to change even the hyperparameters according to his/her liking.
+It has 3 modules, Data feed, Training, and usage.
+Data feed automates the data input by just a click of a button.
+The network is a 2D CNN which saves the defining features of the perfect and imperfect model.
+Usage is also simply accomplished by running a program.
 ## Running the tests

 It is explained in Getting started subsection.